 - The buyer or private investor provides it’s DEMAT account details.

-- On a particular date of settlement, the issuing company transfers the shares to the DEMAT account of the private investor whereas the private investor transfers the purchase amount to the bank account details of the issuing company.
+- On a particular date of settlement, the issuing company transfers the shares to the DEMAT account of the private investor.
+In contrast, the private investor transfers the purchase amount to the bank account details of the issuing company.

 How to Invest in Pre IPO?

 Pre-IPO operates more in an unorganized when compared to the IPO process.
 One can invest in such shares by: